dustedmtl/lastu/docs/USERGUIDE.md

 The functions below use the Windows platforms keys.
 For macos, substitute `Cmd` for `Ctrl`.

 A new window can be created with `Ctrl-N`, which copies the query and results from the currently active window, or `Shift-Ctrl-N`, which opens a new empty window.
-Queries from an input file list can be done with `Ctrl-I`.
+Queries from an wordlist file can be done with `Ctrl-I`.

 There are three ways to export/copy information:
  1. `Ctrl-S` exports the result to file (csv/tsv/xlsx).